 How many Syns are in this Chicken Tartiflette?

-This Chicken Tartiflette is Syn Free when you use your Healthy Extra A for the cheese in the recipe.
+This Chicken Tartiflette is Syn Free when you use one of your Healthy Extra A’s for the cheese in the recipe.
 If you choose to Syn it there will be 6 Syns per portion.